mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-autolink-keywords-in-mattermost.md

-# How to link keywords in Mattermost
+# How to autolink keywords in Mattermost

 On the [Mattermost Community Server](https://community.mattermost.com), specific keywords in messages, such as MLT, display and behave as links that take you to a documented definition of the word MLT.
 These keyword links are particularly helpful for new Mattermost staff members ramping up on Mattermost-specific terms and processes.